sandrina-p/portfolio_v3/README.md

 # Oh, hi there!

-Let me introduce you to someone who helps to turn ideas into accessible experiences.
+Let me introduce myself.
+I love to help turning ideas into accessible experiences.

-Her name is Sandrina Pereira and she’s a UX Engineer.
+My name is Sandrina Pereira and I'm a UX Engineer.

 ----

-This is where you can see her personal website code.
+This is where you can see my personal website code.
 But... wait, it's still in development! 🚧 So, don't be surprised with the amount of `TODO` / `REVIEW` / `OPTMIZE` comments you'll find around.
 Anyway, here's some info about it:

 ## Run it locally
 ```bash